By David Joel Miller.

 Have restful colors where you spend your life.

-Color affect our moods.
+Color affects our moods.
 Green and Blue, the colors of Mother Nature, are restful to many people.
 Bright colors can spark your creativity.
 Decorate what you can in helpful colors.

 Make things comfortable in your space.